 It is no wonder why we love to live in or visit places, such as Palm Springs and South Florida, during the winter.

 Half of the nation gets to deal with snow, ice, sleet, and colder temperatures.
 We either love it or hate it.
 Others love the fantasy of “walking in a winter wonderland.”
+It is true that the great outdoors can look pretty magical during winter.
+Although, I would make sure to follow these 5 tips when gardening during winter.

 For those of us who are exposed to the snow, ice, and cold, we are often provided with images of our vehicles in this kind of weather.
 But, we also know that we need to maintain our vehicles through this time of year.